davidlienhard/sessionhandler/README.md

 session_start();                                                    // start session
 ```
 ## Requirements
 There must be an existing database connection using [`davidlienhard/database`](https://github.com/davidlienhard/database).
-This database object must be passted to the constructor.
+This database object must be passed to the constructor.

 ### Database-Table
 A table with the name `sessions` with the following structure must exist in the database.